jboss-integration/kie-release-reports/README.md

      Should be changed only if there are modifications.

 #### notes.properties
-    The notes properties consis of information about the release/sync-tag.
+    The notes properties consist of information about the release/sync-tag.
     This file changes with each release/sync.
 The information considered to be important should be stored here.

 #### repositories.properties